Script Development / Simple Cache DFF.CACHE

 Added in version 6.0.6

-Increment a field in the hash structure by a step, parameters as follows:
+Increment a field value in a hash structure by a step, parameters are as follows:

 Parameter |